 The North Carolina Workers' Compensation Program provides benefits to workers injured on the job.
 All employees of the State are included in the program.
 When an employee is injured, the NCEL's primary responsibility is to arrange for and provide the necessary treatment for work related injury.
 The State is self-insured for workers' compensation.
 A third-party administrator processes workers' compensation claims.
 State agencies, including the NCEL, contribute to a fund administered by the Office of the State Controller to cover their workers' compensation claims.
-The third party administrator receives a per case administration fee and draws down State funds to make medical and indemnity payments on behalf of the State in accordance with the North Carolina Workers' Compensation Act.
-As of June 30, 2019, the NCEL has recognized a future liability based on current workers' compensation expense in the amount of \$18.
-The amount was derived from an analysis of workers' compensation expenditures from the previous five years and will be adjusted going forward, annually, as expenditures change.
+The third-party administrator receives a per case administration fee and draws down State funds to make medical and indemnity payments on behalf of the State in accordance with the North Carolina Workers' Compensation Act.
+The NCEL recognized a future liability based on current workers' compensation expense in the amount of \$22 and \$18 for the years ended June 30, 2020 and 2019, respectively.